 The Archives of American Art (AAA) is the world’s leading and most widely used research center for the visual arts in America.
 The institution is dedicated to collecting, preserving, and making accessible primary sources that document the history of visual art in America over the past 200 years.

-Continue reading “Archives of American Art: First Traces of Conceptual Art and Feminism in Lippard’s Papers”#1: Washington, D.C.
+Continue reading “Archives of American Art: First Traces of Conceptual Art and Feminism in Lippard’s Papers”

 My research journey starts on the east coast of America, culminates with a land trip in New Mexico and ends on the west coast.
 In between I will hopefully meet many breathtaking places and wonderful people.